Ralf-A/Cosmos-Oddysey-Webapp/README.md

-# Cosmos Odyssey - using React Frontend, .NET Backend
+# Cosmos Odyssey - using React Frontend, .NET Backend, Dockerfiles to easily launch and manage application

 ## Introduction